timkurvers/byte-buffer/README.md

    npm install
    ```

-4. Run `gulp` which will automatically build and test the project when source files change.
+4. Run `npm run gulp` which will automatically build and test the project when source files change.

-   When not available, run `./node_modules/.bin/gulp` instead.

 When contributing, please: